praharshapm/vsdmixedsignalflow/README.md

 # OpenROAD RTL2GDS flow for Mixed Signal SoC
-This project describes how the synthesis and placement of an analog IP, 2:1 analog multiplexer is carried out by opensource EDA tools.It also discusses the steps to modify the current IP layouts inorder to ensure its acceptance by the EDA tools.
+This project describes how the synthesis and placement of an analog IP, 2:1 analog multiplexer is carried out by opensource EDA tools.
+It also discusses the steps to modify the current IP layouts inorder to ensure its acceptance by the EDA tools.

 # Table of Contents